Blackjacx/PublicCodeLibrary/README.md

 History
 ---

+- make it a CocoaPods project to support this really nice package manager
 - give category methods "pcl_" prefix to easily find them with code completion in main project.
 Just type 'pcl' on any category class and the code completion will do the rest

 License